-Cybersecurity for CRITIS Operators and NIS 2 Facilities
+Cybersecurity for CRITIS Operators and NIS-2 Facilities

-If companies are so-called CRITIS operators or NIS 2 institutions, they are regulated by law with regard to cybersecurity,
+If companies are so-called CRITIS operators or NIS-2 institutions, they are regulated by law with regard to cybersecurity,

-• in the European Union (EU) through a mandatory directive to ensure a high level of network and information security (NIS 2 directive)
+• in the European Union (EU) through a mandatory directive to ensure a high level of network and information security (NIS-2 Directive)

-• in all European countries through national laws transposing the EU NIS2 Directive into national law
+• in all European countries through national laws transposing the EU NIS-2 Directive into national law

 Tightening the rules

-As a manufacturer of video surveillance solutions, we are responsible for the security of our products – especially in the use and context of critical infrastructures (KRITIS) and under the new European NIS 2 Directive.
-The Network and Information Security Directive 2 (NIS2) is an EU directive designed to strengthen cybersecurity in key sectors and industries.
-It expands the scope of the previous NIS1 Directive and introduces stricter requirements and sanctions.
+As a manufacturer of video surveillance solutions, we are responsible for the security of our products – especially in the use and context of critical infrastructures (KRITIS) and under the new European NIS-2 Directive.
+The Network and Information Security Directive 2 (NIS-2) is an EU directive designed to strengthen cybersecurity in key sectors and industries.
+It expands the scope of the previous NIS-1 Directive and introduces stricter requirements and sanctions.
 Affected operators and companies must better protect their network and information systems and report security incidents.

 State-of-the-art technology required